milutinke/MCC.js/README.md

 ### NOTE

-This library is **work in progress** I do not guarante that it is complete and that it works, haven't done any proper testing yet.
+This library is **work in progress** I do not guarante that it is complete and that it works 100%, haven't done any proper testing yet.

 Also, the [Web Socket Chat Bot](https://github.com/MCCTeam/Minecraft-Console-Client/pull/2126) that enables this has not yet been merged.